tc39/test262-harness/README.md

 | --consolePrintCommand | For console runner, sets the command to write to console.
 Used for reporting errors to the harness.
 | --testStrict | Tests both strict and non-strict mode (note: many tests need fixing for this to work)
 | --reporter | Selects test case result format.
 Currently either `json` or `tap`.
 Default `tap`.
+| --prelude | Appends specified file to the top of each test file.

 ### Pipeline